-Finding a good family doctor who is accepting new patients and fits all your criteria for open, frank communication in a style that is welcoming, concerned and professional can be an arduous task.
+Finding a good family doctor such as this Fort Collins family doctor who is accepting new patients and fits all your criteria for open, frank communication in a style that is welcoming, concerned and professional can be an arduous task.
 And most importantly, you need to make sure the physician is LGBT inclusive in his or her practice.
 You will need to take as much care as possible in selecting a doctor for your family.
 Just as you would research and interview a prospective babysitter, you need to research and interview doctors before you entrust her with the health of your family.
+Giving them your support could also help them out financially speaking as increased demand will keep them in a job meaning they can pursue their financial goals, such as acquiring property – check out loans for physicians to see the ways in which they can begin getting a mortgage.

 To make the job easier here are a few tips and organizations that can help.